hola/player/README.md

 * Subtitles size.
 Target fix date: 12-Sep-2015.
 * The player don't load the subtitles with appropriated encoding.
 Target fix date: 17-Sep-2015.
 * Subtitles duplicate themselves on screen.
 Target fix date: 14-Sep-2015.
-* Ability to select witch file in the torrent to use.
+* Ability to select which file in the torrent to use.
 Target fix date: 15-Sep-2015.